Top tips for sowing vegetables

 - Wait till it's warm enough as seeds have specific temperature ranges within which they germinate.
 Most need at least 10°C though carrots and lettuce come up a little cooler, at 7°C

 - Use tap water for seedlings under cover, as saved rainwater often carries water-borne fungal diseases.

-Please ask the staff in our garden centre in Ripley for more information and advice about tips for sowing vegetables.
+Please ask the staff in our garden centre in Woking for more information and advice about tips for sowing vegetables.